The Alberta government announced almost $393 million for 20 school projects across the province as part of its 2018 budget.

-Harris said the board’s top priority was a new school in the Keswick neighbourhood, in the far southwest.
-A high school completion centre in Lewis Farms and a new high school in Heritage Valley rounded out the top three priorities.
+Harris said the board’s top three priorities were a new school in the Keswick neighbourhood in the southwest, a high school completion centre in Lewis Farms and a new high school in Heritage Valley.

 “Our students are packed in non-classroom spaces,” Harris said.
 “These spaces include libraries, hallways, gymnasiums.

 “Our students deserve appropriate spaces for their learning experience.”

 Harris said the board has reached out to the education minister to set up a meeting to discuss the “desperate need” for new student spaces.

 READ MORE: Alberta Budget 2018 met with mixed reaction

 Alberta’s teachers’ union said the budget “will not do enough to address concerns about class size, undersupported special needs and growing costs.”

 “Albertans will appreciate the government’s commitment to funding enrolment growth, building new schools and tackling student hunger,” Alberta Teachers’ Association president Greg Jeffrey said in an emailed statement.

 “But this budget does not do enough to help teachers deal with large class sizes or support students with special learning needs.
 Base grants have only received one small increase in seven years, and school boards are struggling to keep up with inflationary pressure.”

 With files from Caley Ramsay and Phil Heidenreich, Global News.